alephinsights/gazetteers/readme.md

 # Purpose
-A compilation of gazetteers for processing unstructured and semi structured text.
+A compilation of gazetteers for processing named entities in unstructured and semi structured text.

 These gazetteers are a work in progress and are subject to ongoing change, addition, deletion, improvement.